calyxir/calyx/relay-futil/README.md

 Pass the `-r` flag to this script to see the Relay code.
 Otherwise, we just print the FuTIL code.

+You can specify the name of an example as a command-line argument.
+The current options are `identity`, `add`, and `const`.

 [tvm]: https://tvm.apache.org
 [tvm-install]: https://tvm.apache.org/docs/install/from_source.html#developers-get-source-from-github